anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 | e.nfvi.rmt.met.008 | Time to create virtual router   | second |                  |
 | e.nfvi.rmt.met.009 | Time to create external storage | second |                  |

-<p align="center"><b>Table 3-xx:</b> Exposed resource management metrics of NFVI.</p>
+<p align="center"><b>Table 3-12:</b> Exposed resource management metrics of NFVI.</p>

 <a name="3.4"></a>
 ## 3.4	Internal NFVI capabilities metrics, and constraints
-This section covers a list of implicit NFVI capabilities and metrics that define the interior of   NFVI.
-These capabilities and metrics determines how NFVI behaves internally.
+This section covers a list of implicit NFVI capabilities and metrics that define the interior of the NFVI.
+These capabilities and metrics determine how the NFVI behaves internally.
 They are hidden from VNFs (i.e. VNFs may not know about them) but they will have a big impact on the overall performance and capabilities of a given NFVI solution.

 >_**Note**: 	It is expected that implicit NFVI capabilities and metrics will evolve with time as more capabilities are added as technology enhances and matures._